ResidentMario/gtfs-tripify/README.md

 just a big packet of CSV files which explain how the system runs: what `stop_id` corresponds to what physical stop, what the names of the routes are, what the variants in service are, etecetera.

-With that in mind, the fields are:
+The fields are:

 * `trip_id`: The ID assigned to the trip in the GTFS-Realtime record.
-This ID is guaranteed to be unique within a given feed, but is almost guaranteed to be non-unique historically.
-Hence the business with the keys explained above!
 * `route_id`: The ID of the route.
 This is a reference to the ID given to a particular line in `routes.csv` of the complementary GTFS record.
 In the New York City case, these IDs are easy to read: 2 means this is a number 2 train.
-* `stop_id`: The ID assigned to the stop un question, as given in the complimentary `stops.csv` file. `N` means this is a northbound train stop, while `S` means it is a southbound one.
+* `stop_id`: The ID assigned to the stop in question, as given in the complimentary `stops.csv` file. `N` means this is a northbound train stop, while `S` means it is a southbound one.
 * `action`: The action that the given train took at the given stop.
 One of `STOPPED_AT`, `STOPPED_OR_SKIPPED`, or `EN_ROUTE_TO` (if the trip is still in progress).